nakamochi/img/README.md

 ### the rest of the commands are executed while in ssh session or logged in from a tty with a keyboard.

+fix system date/time (otherwise there will be certificate errrors):

+    date -s "2024-12-09" # set this to approx today date xbps-install ntp
+    sv up ntpd

 update the system, reboot if requested and install system logging:

     xbps-install -Su